How to use Cypress App Actions?

 }

 The .invoke(‘addTodo’) is used for calling the addTodo() function of the application which is responsible for adding the task.
-Using Cypress we can call directly.
-In the end, we are ensuring whether the counter value has increased.
+You can call it directly using Cypress.
+In the end, it is ensured whether the counter value has increased.

 Execute the code view results